 The term “responsible person” does not include any person who would otherwise qualify but is serving in that capacity as an unpaid volunteer for a non-profit organization.

 The responsible party must have acted willfully.
-The Sales Tax Code defines the term “willful” as voluntary, conscious and intentional.
-A failure to pay or to cause to be paid may be willful even though such failure was not done with a bad purpose or evil motive.
+As a result, the Sales Tax Code defines the term “willful” as voluntary, conscious and intentional.
+Additionally, a failure to pay or to cause to be paid may be willful even though such failure was not done with a bad purpose or evil motive.

 If the CDTFA assesses a responsible party, the CDTFA will issue a notice of determination.
 You will have 30 days from the date of the notice to file an appeal.